 Maybe.
 Is it a great wine because it sells millions of bottles, so it has become a cultural phenomenon rather than a simple wine?
-Or is the opposite true, that if a wine sells too much, it is a mass product and is not a good wine?
+Or is the opposite true—that if a wine sells too much, it is a mass product and not a good wine?

 What are the characteristics of a great wine?

-Structure, elegance, persistence, longevity: quite the opposite of Prosecco.
+Structure, elegance, persistence, and longevity: quite the opposite of Prosecco.

-Prosecco is not a methode champenoise wine, is not spumante metodo classico!
+Prosecco is not a méthode champenoise wine, and it is not spumante metodo classico!

 Glera, who is this stranger?

-The grape used to produce Prosecco is Glera, an ancient vine of obscure origins known since 1500.
-It’s a semi-aromatic grape variety: it means that it is fragrant and very recognizable, especially for its floral notes, but not as strongly as Gewurztraminer, to name the King of aromatic wines.
+It’s a semi-aromatic grape variety, which means that it is fragrant and very recognizable, especially for its floral notes, but not as strongly as Gewurztraminer, to name the King of aromatic wines.

 How is Prosecco made?

-Before the industrialization of Prosecco, it once existed and exists right now for Prosecco colfòndo, made with a second fermentation in the bottle.
+Before the industrialization of Prosecco, it once existed and exists right now as Prosecco colfòndo, made with a second fermentation in the bottle.

-In practice, you harvest the grapes when they are not too mature to preserve their freshness, then crash and let it ferment, but not entirely, because, with the arrival of winter, yeasts go in “hibernate” mode so that you can bottle the wine.
+In practice, you harvest the grapes when they are not too mature to preserve their freshness, then crush them and let them ferment, but not entirely because, with the arrival of winter, yeasts go into “hibernate” mode so that you can bottle the wine.

-If all goes well, and the bottles remain in a dark and cool cellar, yeasts can complete their mission successfully, giving us great wines.
+If all goes well, and the bottles remain in a dark, cool cellar, yeasts can complete their mission successfully, giving us great wines.
 Otherwise, the bottles could explode.

-The wines are cleaner, crystalline but with more standard features, always ensuring the same product without the unpredictability of the second fermentation.
+The wines are clearer and cleaner, but they have fewer unique qualities.
+This means that they will always be the same without the unpredictable second fermentation.

 Prosecco’s production areas

-Prosecco DOC is at home in all Veneto region (except the provinces of Rovigo and Verona) and all over Friuli Venezia Giulia.
+Prosecco DOC is at home in all of the Veneto region (except the provinces of Rovigo and Verona) and all over Friuli Venezia Giulia.

 What does prosecco taste like?

-Prosecco offers a mild and gentle bouquet with pear, peach, apple, white flowers, and classic baked scents.
-The palate is fruity, fresh, with a measured and savory rhythm and a tantalizing perlage.
+Prosecco has a soft bouquet of pear, peach, apple, white flowers, and classic baked scents.
+The taste is fruity and fresh, with a slow, savory rhythm and a perlage that makes you want more.

 Serving temperature of Prosecco

-Like any self-respecting sparkling wine, Prosecco should be served at a temperature of 8 degrees to enhance its freshness.
-Remember that lower temperatures enhance the harsh notes (freshness and saltiness) to the detriment of the aromas.
+Like any sparkling wine worth its salt, Prosecco should be served at 8 degrees to bring out its freshness.
+Keep in mind that the harsh notes (like freshness and saltiness) get stronger at lower temperatures, while the aromas get weaker.